JavaScript Map object and Array.map() explained

 console.log(Country);

-In this case, all the keys get cleared from the map, and a null map is displayed.
+All keys are cleared from the map and an empty map is displayed.

 const Country = new Map();